-Next, if you’ve authorized automatic charges to your account (bills, subscriptions, etc.), notify those merchants of your new card expiration date and three-digit Card Security Code (CSC2), which is located on the back of your new credit card.
+Next, if you’ve authorized automatic charges to your account (bills, subscriptions, etc.), notify those merchants of your new card expiration date and three-digit Card Security Code (CSC) — also known as a Card Verification Code (CVC) or Card Verification Value (CVV) — located on the back or front of your new credit card.
 You can update your online payment profiles immediately, or as you make purchases.

-To start, you won’t be able to make any online or in-store purchases, of course.
+If you haven’t activated your new credit card, you won’t be able to make any online or in-store purchases until you do.

-But since your credit card account is still active until you terminate it with the credit card issuer, you will still be legally liable for any automatic charges from merchants.
-This means you could incur penalties, interest and late payment charges and possibly harm your credit score.
-Typically though, merchants will notify you if they have an issue charging your card, prompting you to provide them with another method of payment.
+But, since your credit card account is still active, you will still be legally liable for any automatic charges from merchants.
+This means you could incur penalties, interest, late payment charges, and possibly harm your credit score if you don’t manage your account.
+Typically, merchants will notify you if they have an issue charging your card, prompting you to provide them with another method of payment.

 When you cancel a card, you are also decreasing your overall available credit, which could impact your score depending on how much credit you use.
-To maintain a good credit score, you should keep you credit utilization ratio between 20 to 30 per cent – meaning you should only use 20 to 30 per cent of your total available credit.
-So if you have two cards with a limit of $5,000 on each, you have a total limit of $10,000 between the two.
-And if you generally have a $2,000 balance every month, you are currently using 20 per cent of your total available credit.
-But if you cancel a card, you lose that available credit, and your credit utilization ratio will become 40 per cent if you continue to carry a $2,000 balance each month on the other card.
+To maintain a good credit score, you should keep your credit utilization ratio below 30% – meaning you should use less than 30% of your total available credit.
+So, if you have two cards with a limit of $5,000 on each, you have a total limit of $10,000.
+And, if you generally have a $2,000 balance every month, you are currently using 20% of your total available credit.
+But if you cancel a card, you will lose that available credit.
+Your credit utilization ratio will become 40% if you continue to carry a $2,000 balance per month on the single card.

-And again, automatic charges will continue unless you terminate them with the merchant.
-If they are not honoured, your credit score will also suffer.
+Again, automatic charges will continue unless you terminate them with the merchant.

-It doesn’t matter when you close your credit card account, as long as you pay off the balance upon cancelling.
+It doesn’t matter when you close your credit card account if you pay off the balance upon cancelling.

-If you’re cancelling a card with the intention of applying for a new one, look into a card that ultimately benefits you in some way, whether it be through travel points, cash back, or even just a good deal on interest rates.
-The last thing you want is to sign up for a card that does nothing for you – you’re potentially missing out on free money or wasting it on high interest payments.
+If you cancel a card and intend to apply for a new one, look into a card that ultimately benefits you in some way.
+Whether it’s travel points, cash back, or even a low interest rate, many credit cards have additional perks that can suit your lifestyle.
+The last thing you want is to sign up for a card that does nothing for you.

-Now you can get back to your life as usual with your brand-new shiny activated credit card.
+Get back to your life as usual with your brand-new activated credit card.
 Happy shopping, and don’t forget to update your online payment profiles!

 This post has been updated.